thorntail-examples/rest-http-secured-redhat/README.md

 secured-swarm-rest   <SWARM_SERVICE>             secured-swarm-rest   8080
   ```

-4. Until [CLOUD-1166](https://issues.jboss.org/browse/CLOUD-1166) is fixed, we need to fix the redirect-uri in RH-SSO admin console, to point to our app's route (`<SWARM_SERVICE>` above).
+5. Until [CLOUD-1166](https://issues.jboss.org/browse/CLOUD-1166) is fixed, we need to fix the redirect-uri in RH-SSO admin console, to point to our app's route (`<SWARM_SERVICE>` above).

-  To do that, acccess the Red Hat SSO Admin Console at `http://<RED_HAT_SSO>/auth`, login with `admin:admin` and update the `demoapp` settings to allow redirects from `http://<SWARM_SERVICE>/*`:
+  To do that, access the Red Hat SSO Admin Console at `http://<RED_HAT_SSO>/auth`, login with `admin:admin` and update the `demoapp` settings to allow redirects from `http://<SWARM_SERVICE>/*`:

   ```
   Clients > Demoapp > Settings > Valid Redirect URIs
   ```

-5. To specify the Red Hat SSO URL to be used by the WildFly Swarm application for authentication,
+6. To specify the Red Hat SSO URL to be used by the WildFly Swarm application for authentication,
 you must change the `SSO_AUTH_SERVER_URL` env variable for the pods to the `<RED_HAT_SSO>` value identified before:

     ```